 "The media's power over how people think, feel, and act is ubiquitous, but it is exercised in such a routine manner that many do not recognize it as power," continued Hertsgaard.
 Which is why animals and ethical vegans need a countervailing independent-media infrastructure that reaches into all spheres of influence—sort of like the newly created Plant Based Foods Association (a vegan trade group devised to compete against animal-based foods by challenging government policies, practices, education, and the media)—but with a focus on laws, rights, and ending animal enslavement.

 Just think of the impact one strategically-placed undercover video taken from a major meat, egg, or dairy supplier could have in a thirty-second commercial slot during a prime time television show like The Voice or Monday Night Football.
-Nevertheless, even with the thousands and/or millions of dollars it takes to run such an ad, networks may take exception to content that goes against the corporate, economic, social, and political interests of the animal-industrial complex that funds and sustains them and their advertisers.
-An independent public relations group with the means to continuously market and promote animal rights and ethical veganism, however, could pressure media outlets to reconsider.
+The Animal Cruelty Exposure Fund understands this and is working to get the truth out to consumers, relying on donors to fund commercials uncovering animal-abusing industries.
+Nevertheless, even if they can muster the thousands, sometimes millions of dollars it takes to run such ads, networks may take exception to content that goes against the corporate, economic, social, and political interests of the animal-industrial complex that funds and sustains them and their advertisers.
+An independent public relations group with the means to continuously advance animal rights and ethical veganism, however, could pressure media outlets to reconsider.

 Hertsgaard's recommendations for progressives also apply to building such an animal rights/vegan media group.
 Funding is of primary concern for such a group and can come from both individual donors as well from large groups and organizations, similar to endowments for public broadcasting.
 These extraneous groups will need to collaborate; however, an independent group must determine the focus of future media campaigns since welfarist organizations have shown an inability to advocate for animals rights when it conflicts with their own organization's livelihood and financial interests.